patrickstoe/sokoban_solver/README.md

 2.  python sokoban A* (to run A*-Search)
     python sokoban BFS (to run BFS)
     python sokoban None (to play with arrows on keyboard without solver)
-3. Enter the number of a level (1 and 2 are recommendet as the solutio is found quite fast)
+3. Enter the number of a level (1 and 2 are recommendet as the solution is found quite fast)
 4. Hit enter
 5. Press space for the found solution to execute